Belodri/Orbital-Mini-Sandbox/notes.md

 - 27/06/2025 - Refactored Bridge and Physics for testability and clarity; Added partial body updates; Added dedicated test projects for Physics and Bridge; Fixed build issues; Integrated BodyTokens in render loop
 - 01/07/2025 - Fixed detaching buffer views, preset loading errors, and missing partial body updates implementation; Added and tested full camera controls (zoom and pan);
 - 02/07/2025 - Replaced C# integration tests with JS E2E tests; Refactored build and type generation tools; Updated PDD; Added command queue to Bridge and refactored several methods of the JS API to return promises.
 THIS BREAKS THE WEBAPP AND TESTS
+- 03/07/2025 - Fixed bug in Bridge; Refactored WebApp to work with recent API changes; Updated and added tests for physics, engineBridge, and E2E; Added deterministic offset for newly created celestial bodies; Began work on the quad tree;